-This update relates to the incident involving four uranium hexafluoride, or UF_6 , cylinders which occurred at the Port of Halifax on March 13, 2014.
+This update relates to the incident involving four uranium hexafluoride, or UF6, cylinders which occurred at the Port of Halifax on March 13, 2014.
 Staff reported the incident at the March 27, 2014 Commission meeting, at which time the Commission requested further information on the matter.

-CNSC staff followed up with a memo on August 5, 2014 to the Commission Secretary containing the requested information.
+containing the requested information.
 This is a summary of the information provided in the memo.

-of the container, or flatrack, as you may remember, holding the UF6 cylinders not being properly secured to the crane before it was lifted from the ship, causing the container to fall back into the cargo hold.
+The incident occurred as a result of the container, or flatrack, as you may remember, holding the UF6 cylinders not being properly secured to the crane before it was lifted from the ship, causing the container to fall back into the cargo hold.
 It has been confirmed that the crane operator had a visual indicator, a green light, confirming that the four locks underneath the crane bridge were engaged in their locked position into the flatrack.
 The four locks on the spreader bar could only be activated once all four plungers are retracted.